Javokhirkhon/blockchain.com/README.md

 Live version: https://blockchaincom-weld.vercel.app/

----

 ## How to Run the Project Locally

-Clone or Download the Project
+### Clone or Download the Project

 https://github.com/Javokhirkhon/blockchain.com

 1. Clone the repository:

-git clone <repository-url>
+- git clone <repository-url>

-Or, download the project as a ZIP file and extract it.
+- Or, download the project as a ZIP file and extract it.

-Install Dependencies
+### Install Dependencies

 1. Navigate to the project folder:

-cd blockchain.com
+- cd blockchain.com

 2. Install required dependencies:

-npm install
+- npm install

-Development Version
+### Development Version

-To run the development server:
+1. To run the development server:

-npm run dev
+- npm run dev

-Production Version
+### Production Version

 1. Build the project:

-npm run build
+- npm run build

 2. Start the production server:

-npm run start
+- npm run start

----

 ## Important Note

 For convenience, the .env file has been pushed to the repository for testing purposes.

 However, in real-world projects, this is not recommended.
 Environment variables should:

-• Be configured on the server.
+- Be configured on the server.
-• Be kept private using .env.local, .env.development, or .env.production files locally.
+- Be kept private using .env.local, .env.development, or .env.production files locally.

----

 ## About the Project

 This project is a simple cryptocurrency dashboard built using:

-• Next.js 15 (latest version)
+- Next.js 15 (latest version)
-• TypeScript for type safety.
+- TypeScript for type safety.
-• Tailwind CSS for styling and responsiveness.
+- Tailwind CSS for styling and responsiveness.

-Features
+### Features

 1. Home Page:

-- A placeholder for introductory content or project information.
+- A placeholder for introductory content.

 2. Coins Listing Page: